k3v1n-r/osticket-prereqs/README.md

 - IIS and MySQL are running.
 - PHP is correctly mapped in IIS.
 - Required PHP extensions are enabled.
-- The `setup` directory is deleted after installation.
 - File permissions are correctly assigned to `ost-config.php`.